Samriddha-Poudel/Weather-Web-App/README.md

 # Note:
-i used ai for hiding the api key to  deplyoing it in netlify it was such a complex proccess i am a beegineer ai used backed to do that but it doesn't worked so i have used the API in js at last there is no other options.
+I used ai for hiding the api key to  deplyoing it in netlify it was such a complex proccess i am a beegineer ai used backed to do that but it doesn't worked so i have used the API in js at last there is no other options.